 Using a sharp paring knife, score the skin of the duck with a slight surface cut in a crisscross pattern 1⁄2 inch apart to help render the fat and allow seasoning to penetrate.
 Rub and coat the duck with the salt, five-spice seasoning, and olive oil.
 Refrigerate until use, ideally at least 3 hours.

 Heat a cast-iron skillet over high heat.
 Set the duck skin-side up in the skillet and sear for 1 minute.
-Reduce the heat to low and cook skin-side down to render the skin, about 9 minutes.
+Reduce the heat to low and cook skin-side down to render the skin until nearly all the fat has been rendered and you're left with a crispy, thin layer of skin, about 9 minutes.
 Turn over and cook until duck breasts are medium rare, 4 to 5 minutes longer.
 Transfer to a plate and let the duck rest for 7 minutes, then cut into thin slices, drizzle lightly with olive oil, sprinkle with flaky salt, and serve.